Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - [**EmailJS**](https://www.emailjs.com/)

-  - Used to send emails directly from a from to my gmail account.
+  - Used to send emails directly from a from to my Gmail account.

 ---